- Weight Loss Motivation for How to Lose 100 Pounds

 The next question I hear is usually, “How did you do it?!”

-I have a variety of possible responses:
+I have a number of honest yet truthful answers:

 Answer #1: I’m still doing it.

-Answer #2: Therapy, prayer, exercise, life-style change.
+Answer #2: Therapy, prayer, exercise, lifestyle change.

 Weight issues are so public yet so private.
 We wear our addiction for the whole world to see in the form of unwanted pounds.

-But – none of those really matter all that much, though.
-I had tried and used those methods at least 50 times before, when I lost the weight and then regained every pound.
+But – none of those really matter as much as you might think.
+I had tried and used those methods at least 50 times before when I lost the weight and then regained every pound.

 Nothing on the outside will fix what is broken on the inside.

 Changing my thinking, my core beliefs about who I am, and my deepest realizations about the way God loves and accepts me, are what turned my life around.
 Allow me to give you hope.
 I’ve done it and it’s absolutely possible you can do it too.